Skip to main content

 • “Audio design is a highlight; the music is quite haunting and makes the world feel hostile and unforgiving.”

-• “My biggest issue is the lack of fine tuning of audio... my own breathing and footsteps are so loud and full of bass, the music is jarringly loud at the lowest audio along with the ambient noise (slightly better though) but every other sfx is controlled by master volume, which means if I want it quieter I need to make everything else even quieter.”
+• “My biggest issue is the lack of fine tuning of audio.
+My own breathing and footsteps are so loud and full of bass, the music is jarringly loud at the lowest audio along with the ambient noise (slightly better though).
+Every other SFX is controlled by master volume, which means if I want it quieter, I need to make everything else even quieter.”

-• “I would love to have some more audio feedback from enemies or at least have some more in depth sound settings to be able to gain more audio clarity, settings wise (at the moment I have music and ambient sounds off otherwise depending on setting any audio cues get drowned out or thrown to make it sound farther away than it is.
-I know Escape from Tarkov put a lot of time into sound and this would be great if they got directional sound and cues working like BSG always wanted to).”
+• “I would love to have some more audio feedback from enemies or at least have some more in-depth sound settings to gain more audio clarity.
+Currently, I have music and ambient sounds off; otherwise, depending on settings, any audio cues get drowned out or appear farther away than they are.
+I know Escape From Tarkov put a lot of time into sound, and this would be great if they got directional sound and cues working like BSG always wanted.”

-• “Volume settings are extremely minimal, the three adjustable volume settings are: master, ambience, music.”
+• “Volume settings are extremely minimal, with only three adjustable volume settings: master, ambience, and music.”

 • monetization